 Faithful are the wounds of a friend; but the kisses of an enemy are deceitful.
 Proverbs 27:6, KJV

 He was once a trusted friend, but something happened.
 His friendship became treachery, and the man who had been a companion, a family friend, and confidant became an enemy.
-Have you ever had that happen?
+Have you ever had it happen?
 Painful, isn't it?
 The person that you thought would have gone to the wall with you slowly begins to drift away.
 Your phone doesn’t ring.
 It’s a one-way friendship.
 When you call or drop by, you get the connection but it’s cold, routine, and your friend gives you the impression that he’s outgrown your friendship.

 Here's how one person put it, "If an enemy were insulting me, I could endure it; if a foe were raising himself against me, I could hide from him.
 But it is you, a man like myself, my companion, my close friend, with whom I once enjoyed sweet fellowship as we walked with the throng at the house of God."

-Those words were written 3,000 years ago, but they are as contemporary as this morning's newspaper.
-David, the king of ancient Israel, experienced the sadness and grief which you may have encountered when a trusted friend, one of your closest companions, begins to drift away from you and—for whatever reason—begins to think of you as an enemy.
+Those words were written 3,000 years ago, but they are as contemporary as this morning's news.
+David, the king of ancient Israel, experienced the sadness and grief which you may have encountered when a trusted friend, one of your closest companions, begins to drift away from you and—for whatever reasons—begins to think of you as an enemy.
 Whatever you are, an enemy you are not, but he thinks you are, and the sting of his treachery hurts more than if it were someone from whom you would expect that kind of treatment.

-Within his power was a variety of choices which David could have exercised.
+Within his power were a variety of choices which David could have exercised.
 Like the boss who can hire or fire, David could have made life miserable for the man who had double‑crossed him.
 He could have responded with the "eye‑for‑an‑eye and a‑tooth‑for‑a‑tooth" treatment.
 Get him a dose of his own medicine.
 That’s what most people would have done.
 But what did David do?

 You can read about it in Psalm 55, in your Old Testament.
 David began by expressing his feelings.
 "My thoughts trouble me and I am distraught at the voice of the enemy," David wrote.
 He honestly admitted that he'd like to walk away from the whole situation.
 "Oh, that I had the wings of a dove!" he wrote, "I would fly away and be at rest.
 I would flee far away and stay in the desert."
 Ever feel like turning and running from an unpleasant situation?
 Then you know how David felt.